![]() e-Callisto logo |

 any range by switching-in a heterodyne up- or a down-converter.

-financially supported by SNF, SSAA, NASA, Institute of Astronomy and
+financially supported by SNF, SSAA, NASA, Institute for Astronomy and